boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #fretrans title="An Example of Failed Notification Delivery" artwork-align="center"}

 Note that no specific action is currently specified in {{!I-D.ietf-lisp-pubsub}} when such a failure occurs.
 That is, the entry is kept active and future updates will trigger new Map-Notify cycles.
+Also, the current specification does not recommend a behavior (e.g., regular refreshes) so that the xTR avoids maintaining stale mappings.
+Such details are implementation specific (see, for example, {{sec-sub-update}}).

-# Successful Subscription Update
+# Successful Subscription Update {#sec-sub-update}

-The following example illustrates the case of a successful update of a subscription.
+{{ssu}} illustrates the example of successful update of an existing subscription.
+The triggers for such a refresh are implmentation specfic.

 ~~~~ aasvg
                      +---+                          +----+